ronlanla/cover-client-js/docs/programmatic-interface.md

 Including `baseBuild` will enable a differential analysis.

-The second parameter is an optional settings object, containing analysis settings to be uploaded to the Diffblue Cover api.
+The second parameter is an optional settings object, containing analysis settings to be uploaded to the Diffblue Cover API.

 ```ts
 import { Analysis } from '@diffblue/cover-client';